 If you meet the requirements and do everything required by the Bankruptcy Code, the court issues a bankruptcy discharge before your bankruptcy case is closed.
 The bankruptcy discharge releases you from the legal liability to repay the debts discharged through your bankruptcy case.

 Most unsecured debts are eligible for a discharge in Chapter 7 and Chapter 13.
-Examples of debts you can get rid of in bankruptcy include, but are not limited to:

 - Credit card bills

 - Most old income tax debt